angeluriot/Dimension3D/README.md

 # Notes

-This is a small project of a single beginner programmer so there may be bugs if you do not use the library as indicated.
+* This is a small project of a single beginner programmer so there may be bugs if you do not use the library as indicated.

 # Credits

-* [**Angel Uriot**](https://github.com/angeluriot) : Creator of the project.
+* [**Angel Uriot**](https://github.com/angeluriot) : Creator of the library.